luckyswims/meal-planning-api/README.md

 ## To Do list

--Add meal resource that will be referenced by the meal plan resource.
+- Add meal resource that will be referenced by the meal plan resource.
--Add an ingredient quantity resource that will have a many to many relationship with the meal resource
+- Add an ingredient quantity resource that will have a many to many relationship with the meal resource
--Update the API to handle the search function (currently search is handled client side)
+- Update the API to handle the search function (currently search is handled client side)
--Build function to aggregate all of the ingredients used in meals for a given meal plan in order to build a shopping list for the user
+- Build function to aggregate all of the ingredients used in meals for a given meal plan in order to build a shopping list for the user

 [Deployed API]: https://luckys-meal-planning-api.herokuapp.com